PlexSheep/grrsmp/docs/devlog.md

 - I also added a timeout to the tcp listener job, so that there are points in time where no one holds a reference, so that getting a mutable reference (lock) is possible (which is needed by the identity creation gui). #9
+- I now got the first partial noise handshake!
+We start a listener, create an identity, then connect to our own listener.
+Sadly, the listener does not actually reply with noise protocol messages for the handshake yet for some reason.

 ### Notes